UH Rainbow Medina Pediatrics Services

 - Forms & Policies

-Please allow 3-5 business days for medical forms (for school, camp or sports) to be completed.
+Please allow 3-5 business days for medical forms (for school, sports or camp) to be completed.
 Forms must be dropped off at the front desk during normal business hours or faxed anytime.
 Your portion of the form should be filled out completely, including your child’s name and date of birth.
 If the form requires a doctor’s signature, the child must have had a physical within the last year or it cannot be signed.
 Please remember to schedule your child’s physical yearly.

-Forms for School, Sports & Camp
+Forms for School, Sports or Camp

 - Patient Registration Form